kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## Sentence and Document Embeddings

-We can extend embeddings beyond words.
+We can extend embeddings beyond words
-Sentences are averaged from their word vectors.
+Sentences are averaged from their word vectors
-Paragraphs and documents become larger embeddings.
+Paragraphs and documents become larger embeddings
 This supports search, clustering, and retrieval

 > Embeddings are mathematical representations of meaning that enable semantic search and similarity comparison.
 They've become foundational to modern AI systems, powering everything from search to recommendations.